bvigerzi/giant-list-of-everything/README.md

 # Giant List of Everything
 Just a giant list of everything that matters, from tech, to politics to everything in between

 NB: Anything listed here is neither implicitly or explicitly endorsed or condoned by myself.
-Some listing may include things that are deemed important on the surface until dug into deeper.
+Some listings may include things that are deemed important on the surface until dug into deeper.
 In essence, it is a list of things that may matter, pending future deeper consumption.
 This list is intended to be a forever living document.
 As the world changes, new and more relevant topics will be surfaced while older topics moved to an archive of sorts through commit history

 ## COVID (Australian Focused)

-- [COVID-19 in Australia](https://www.covid19data.com.au/) ; Visualise everything related to COVID in Australia, including progression fo outbreaks, vaccination rates, etc
+- [COVID-19 in Australia](https://www.covid19data.com.au/) ; Visualise everything related to COVID in Australia, including progression of outbreaks, vaccination rates, etc
 - [Chris Billington's COVID Breakdown](https://chrisbillington.net/COVID.html) ; Visualise COVID in Australia and across the world; typically updates daily with comprehensive breakdowns of certain outbreaks in Australia
 - [COVID Base](https://covidbaseau.com/) and associated [Twitter account](https://twitter.com/covidbaseau) ; Data breakdown of all things COVID in Australia run by three teenagers in Melbourne
 - [Worldometer - COVID](https://www.worldometers.info/coronavirus/) ; Worldwide data on COVID